saeedazem/trigo/prometheus_custom_sd/README.md

 In addition, the store operators can change the participating sensors so the inventory of sensors can be updated quite often.

-In this excersie we are going to implement custom service discovery for prometheus so even when the sensors configuration is changed continously, prometheus will keep monitoring the right sensor's inventory.
+In this exercise we are going to implement custom service discovery for prometheus so even when the sensors configuration is changed continously, prometheus will keep monitoring the right sensor's inventory.

 # Exercise
 The [inventory service](https://github.com/trigovision/interview_exercises/tree/main/devops/prometheus_custom_sd/inventory_server) will be used to expose an http endpoint that yields a list of hosts of the current active sensors.